kayodeadewole/large-language-model/README.md

   <li>Dialog Tuned LLM: Trained to have a dialogue by predicting the next response.
 It is a special case of instruction tuned.
 A typical example is ChatBot (like ChatGPT).
 An example of LLM in PaLM that provides this operation is <strong>chat-bison-001</strong>.
 We will implement this model in this demo.</li>
 </ol>

 We will first demonstrate the usage of LangChain with OpenAI and PineCone.
 Visit the two websites to create your API keys (https://platform.openai.com/ and https://app.pinecone.io/).
 We will need them.
 Now, open the file **openai-demo.ipynb** to see how to use LangChain to communicate with OpenAI.
-For more information on Generative API use cases, visit https://aws.amazon.com/generative-ai/use-cases/.
+For more information on Generative AI use cases, visit https://aws.amazon.com/generative-ai/use-cases/.

 ```
 pip install -r requirements.txt